OpenDDS FAQ

 OpenDDS makes more extensive use of the C++ standard library, compared to ACE+TAO.
 You may be uncovering issues that ACE+TAO may have managed to avoid.

 We have seen gcc 4.0.x-series compiler users to hit this problem more often.
 The visibility feature in this compiler still seems to be in a state of flux.
-We therefore recommend turning it off by adding "no_hidden_visibility=1" to your platform_macros.GNU file.
+If you see these errors, we recommend turning off the visibility feature by adding "no_hidden_visibility=1" to your platform_macros.GNU file and rebuilding all of ACE+TAO and OpenDDS.

 Configuring OpenDDS